Adrieennn/ocaml_compiler/README.md

 ## Specifications of the project

-The project currently supports arithmetic expressions, function definitions, calls to functions and if-then-else statements.
+The project currently supports arithmetic expressions, function definitions assuming it is a pure function depending on its own arguments (but not closures), calls to functions and if-then-else statements.
 It also supports parsing ASML directly and thus generating assembly from it.

 ### Register Allocation